Henry Horne, 1st Baron Horne: Post-war

+King George V (centre) with his senior commanders at Buckingham Palace, 19 December 1918.
+From left to right: William Birdwood, Henry Rawlinson, Herbert Plumer, George V, Douglas Haig, Henry Horne, Julian Byng.

-At the end of the war, Horne was promoted to the permanent rank of general in January 1919 and created a Knight Commander of the Order of St Michael and St George and a Knight Grand Cross of the Order of the Bath.
+At the end of the war, Horne was promoted to the substantive rank of general in January 1919 and created a Knight Commander of the Order of St Michael and St George and a Knight Grand Cross of the Order of the Bath.
 For his wartime services he received the thanks of Parliament and was raised to the peerage as Baron Horne, of Stirkoke in the County of Caithness.
-He was promoted to head of the Eastern Command in June 1919, made an aide-de-camp general to King George V in succession to General Sir William Robertson, and retired from the army in June 1926.
+He was promoted to head of the Eastern Command in June 1919, made an aide-de-camp general to King George V in succession to General Sir William Robertson, in April 1920 and retired from the army in June 1926.

+Baron Horne presumably in the 1920s.

 On 30 July 1920, Horne was appointed a deputy lieutenant of Caithness.
 He was appointed Master Gunner of St. James's Park, an honorary position he would hold until his death; he was also appointed colonel of the Highland Light Infantry in May 1929.
 He was the deputy governor of the Church Lads' Brigade from November 1923 to February 1925, he then became governor and commandant until his death.

 Personal life

-Lord Horne married Kate (1860-1947), 5th surviving daughter of George McCorquodale (1817-1895), in 1897.
+Lord Horne married Kate (1860-1947), fifth surviving daughter of George McCorquodale (1817-1895), in 1897.

 While shooting in his Stirkoke estate in August 1929, he suddenly died of unknown causes, at the age of 68.
 He was buried on his family plot at Wick.
-Although by a special remainder his title could be inherited by a male grandchild, his only child, daughter Kate (also known as 'Kitten'), also only had daughters so the title became extinct.
+Although by a special remainder his title could be inherited by a male grandchild, his only child, daughter Kate (also known as 'Kitten'), also only had daughters, so the title became extinct.